fisteque/symnozein/README.md

 - poetic resonance,
 - creative participation.

-You may fork, remix, and share under the [CC BY-SA 4.0 License](https://creativecommons.org/licenses/by-sa/4.0/),
+You are welcome to fork, remix, and share under the [CC BY-SA 4.0 License](https://creativecommons.org/licenses/by-sa/4.0/),
 but for any commercial or printed use, please contact the authors.

 ---